+Through our work to end hunger, we have recognized these ten principles as being fundamental to International Foundation for Fight Against Poverty [IFFFAP].
 We challenge ourselves to ensure that each of our strategies builds on these principles.

 All human beings are born free and equal in dignity and rights, including the right to food, health, work and education.
 The inherent nature of every person is creative, resourceful, self-reliant, responsible and productive.

 In the face of social suppression, focused and sustained action is required to awaken people to the possibility of self-reliance, to build confidence, and to organize communities to take charge of their own development.